Module 7: Principles of interorganisational cooperation and risk assessment in cases of domestic violence in multi-professional teams

 Why do we need the follow-up phase as a part of the risk assessment process?

 Despite an effective intervention, an abuser may continue being violent and oppressive towards the victim.
-There are many reasons why a victim of DV may not be able to leave the abuser: e.g. (mutual) dependency, fear or financial issues.
+There are many reasons why a victim of domestic violence may not be able to leave the abuser: e.g., (mutual) dependency, fear or financial issues.
 Usually it takes several attempts to leave an abuser before staying away for good.
 Sometimes separation escalates the violence.
 The victim may try to control the violence by staying in the relationship.
 The victim may leave the abuser, but the abuser starts stalking and harassing the victim.
 Child contact arrangements may be used as way to carry on subjecting victims to violence.
 In a nutshell, the situation may get worse.

 Case scenario: Nora